 Jenni is the perfect example of anyone who ever had a dream and worked hard to make it come true.
 She hails from land-locked Wisconsin but now sails on the Caribbean waters of Grenada & the Grenadines with LTD Sailing – “Living The Dream” Sailing School and beyond!
 She has her USCG Captains License as well as her RYA Yachtmaster certification.
 She teaches ASA 101 – ASA 114.

 Captain Jenni Hellpap is this month’s featured instructor.

 If you need a sample of what a resume should look like you would look no further than the background of Captain Lisa Batchelor Frailey.
 A few highlights includeretired Navy Captain, C-130 Aircraft Navigator, Oceanographer, Meteorologist, ASA Instructor and USCG Master since 2006.
-She is the founder of Sail Solomons and an ASA Oustanding Instructor.
+She is the co-founder of Sail Solomons and an ASA Oustanding Instructor.
 More importantly, she loves sharing her love of sailing with everyone.
 Perhaps the most important thing to know about Captain Lisa Batchelor Frailey is her belief that sailing is for everyone, “ Sailing knows no age, no race or religion, no wealth category.
 I’ve seen islanders sail (and race) on homemade boats with bamboo masts, and enjoy it just as much as (or maybe more than) their neighbors on a 50’ catamaran.”

 ASA is encouraging women to get out on the water and, with that, we are highlighting the adventures of our women instructors as they lead expeditions around the world and spread the love and joy of sailing to as many people as possible.
 Captain Anne Alberg is currently sailing from Seattle to New Zealand aboard S/V Arctic Loon and we have profiled her journey in Women on the Water – The Journey of the Arctic Loon.